1981 Irish hunger strike: Responses

 By 2 October it had become apparent that the family of every remaining hunger striker was intending to intervene when it became necessary.
 The strike was called off at 3:15 pm on 3 October.
 The time was deliberately chosen by the IRA leadership as the Sunday papers would have already gone to print by then, and the expected tabloid triumphalism would be more muted over 24 hours later.
 The prisoners' statement, penned by O'Rawe, "keelhauled the Catholic Church, the SDLP and the Dublin government for letting down our fallen comrades".
 Morrison claimed that it had been "subverted by people within the Irish establishment, by the SDLP, but particularly by the Irish hierarchy who are working on the emotions and putting moral pressure on the understandably distressed relatives".
 He also argued that the strikes had shown that the government—privately—recognised the IRA as a legitimate anti-imperialist army with whom they would have to negotiate someday.
 Unsurprisingly, Bernadette Devlin and Adams also both condemned the British government, while O'Fiaich called on the government to show "generosity and compassion".

-In Ireland, John Hulme also called for a magnanimous gesture from the British, while the Taoiseach called upon the IRA to abandon the armed struggle.
-In the north, the British Israelite Robert Bradford, of the UUP, accused Britain of making a deal with the IRA and granting them concessions, (Note: Bradford was to be assassinated by the IRA in his consistency surgery the next month.) while his party leader, Molyneux, did not believe that any deals existed, but advised the government against being blackmailed into further concessions.
+In Ireland, John Hume also called for a magnanimous gesture from the British, while the Taoiseach called upon the IRA to abandon the armed struggle.
+In the north, the British Israelite Robert Bradford, of the UUP, accused Britain of making a deal with the IRA and granting them concessions, (Note: Bradford was to be assassinated by the IRA in his constituency surgery the next month.) while his party leader, Molyneux, did not believe that any deals existed, but advised the government against being blackmailed into further concessions.
 The DUP were also "gravely suspicious" that a deal had been brokered.
 Thatcher, then in Australia, announced that she was "delighted to hear that this waste of life is at an end".
 Labour MP Tony Benn criticised the actions of his own party, writing at the time, "I was infuriated that Don Concannon, our Front Bench spokesman on Northern Ireland, should have gone to the Maze prison to interview the hunger strikers and then said on television that the Labour Party agreed 100 per cent with the Government and endorsed everything".

 Three days later, Prior announced partial concessions to the prisoners, including the right to wear their own clothes at all times.
 Recreation was also addressed, with wings now being permitted to mingle in common areas and yards.
 The only one of the Five Demands still outstanding was the right not to do prison work.
 Following sabotage by the prisoners and the Maze Prison escape in 1983, the prison workshops were closed, effectively granting all of the Five Demands but without any formal recognition of political status from the government.